LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 This goblin works relentlessly, never stopping for a break, vacation, or even a pay raise.
 But if it works too hard, it’ll eventually breakdown, so we must give it a break.

 ## A note on observability
 For the past two years, I’ve been working on an ad exchange written in Java.
 It’s an incredible piece of software that transacts millions of auctions every second in an environment where every millisecond counts.

 The observability of a system can be directly linked to its reliability.
-If you can't see an error, then how can you fix it?
-If trends are made visible to you, then how can you use them to your advantage?
+If an error can't be seen, then how can it be fixed?
+If trends aren't visible, then how can they be used to gain an advantage?
-Within the lifetime of an exchange deployment, thousands of metrics are registered, each having billions of measurements.
+Within the lifetime of an exchange deployment (a few days), thousands of metrics are registered, each having trillions of measurements.
 These measurements are used to track error rates, ad spend, response times, the number of bids, and other key metrics.
 Each metric plays an important role in revealing the overall health of the exchange.
 For example, a sharp increase in the error rate of an operation can expose an otherwise hidden bug.
 An increase in the response time of an API can hint at infrastructure scaling issues.
 But metrics aren't free.
 There is a delicate tradeoff between performance and observability.
 Having more observation data can lead to better conclusions about the state of the application, but this comes at a cost.
-Managing too many metrics can be detrimental to performance, especially if the weight of recording a measurement is not considered.
+Managing excessive metrics can be detrimental to performance, especially if the weight of recording a measurement is not considered.

 ## Micrometer
 The exchange employs the Micrometer observability facade as its observability engine, the Prometheus flavour.